How your grades are calculated.

-We use weighted averages to calculate your grades at every level - from individual assessments up to your overall degree.
-Here's how it all works.
+Weighted averages at every level, from individual assessments up to your final degree.

 Grade calculations